 Other sources of public funding may qualify PROVIDED THEY ARE APPROVED IN WRITING IN ADVANCE by the Agency.
-(Approval of a particular source in prior years does not
+(Approval of a particular source in prior years does not meet this requirement.)
+In order to qualify, loans must be listed as a source in the full application, comply with the requirements of Section VI(B)(6)(b), and either:

-- meet this requirement.)
-In order to qualify, loans must be listed as a source in the full application, have a term of at least 20 years and an interest rate less than or equal to two percent (2%). - (b) Adjustments to the purchase price of the land by the seller, uncommitted RPP funds or other Agency loans, state credits and bond financing are not considered sources of mortgage subsidy. - (c) Applications will be awarded five (5) points for having a commitment of at least \$100,000 in qualifying mortgage subsidy funds.
+- (i) have a term of at least twenty (20) years and an interest rate less than or equal to two percent (2%) or - (ii) have a term of at least forty (40) years, an interest rate of the long-term applicable federal rate (AFR) and a source that is a "below market federal loan" under Section 42(i)(2) of the Code. - (b) Adjustments to the purchase price of the land by the seller, uncommitted RPP funds or other Agency loans, state credits and bond financing are not considered sources of mortgage subsidy. - (c) Applications will be awarded five (5) points for having a commitment of at least \$100,000 in qualifying mortgage subsidy funds.
 Projects will earn a greater amount of points based on the total amount of funds per unit, as described below: